 According to the view of most Christians, God has no definite, prearranged plan, but is simply endeavoring to do the best He can after Adam and Eve sinned in the garden.
 They think God did not expect Adam to sin.
-Most people believe if Adam had not sinned, we would all be living in a luxurious Garden of Eden to this very day, in perfect health, no sorrow, always happy and never die.
-Was there a flaw in God’s original design of Adam and Eve?
+Most people believe if Adam had not sinned, we would all be living in a giant Garden of Eden to this very day, in perfect health, no sorrow, always happy and never die.
+Was there a flaw in God's original design of Adam and Eve?
 Did His creation of the first human beings malfunction?
 Has God been attempting damage control since then?
 Or did our all wise God create them knowing they would sin?
-Was it His plan from the beginning that our first parents sin?
+Was it His plan from the beginning?
 Yes it was.

 For us to know what is hot we have to know what is cold, to know what is light we have to know what is dark, to know what is sweet we have to know what is sour.
 Similarly, to know what is good we have to know what is evil.
 God never intended for our first parents to live perfectly forever in a weakened spiritual state.
 They never had righteous spiritual character.
 It is only through Christ living in a person can he or she overcome the evilness of sin and live righteously.

-God’s perfect majestic plan consists of periods of time (eons) to bring about His purpose.
+God's perfect majestic plan consists of periods of time called eons to bring about His purpose.
 His purpose being the salvation of mankind through Jesus Christ.
-The period of time we live in is referred to as this present evil world (eon).
+The eons is that period of time we live and is referred to as this present evil world.

 In this article we examine the second major misunderstanding that people have about what the scriptures say.
 The first major error was on the topic of Hell which was discussed earlier in this web site.
-The second concerns the mistranslated of the Greek noun αἰών (Greek transliteration aion) and its adjective form αἰώνιος (Greek transliteration aionios) found in the original sacred text.
-From the records as far back as we may go, the ablest minds have concluded that there is an English word that can be substituted for the Greek word “aion,” and do justice to the Text, that is by using the word “eon or age” its nearest English equivalent.
+The second concerns the mistranslated of the Greek noun eons (Greek transliteration aion and its adjective form αἰώνιος (Greek of aionios) found in the original sacred text.
+From the records as far back as we may go, the ablest minds have concluded that there is an English word that can be substituted for the Greek word "eon," and do justice to the Text, that is by using the word "eon or age" its nearest English equivalent.
 The word denotes a period of time.
 The adjective aionion is transliterated to the English equivalent eonian.

 We must remember that while God's words are inspired and refined as though put through a crucible seven times, men's translations of those words are not inspired.
 But with translations such as the Concordant Version, Rotherham's Emphasized Version, the American Standard Version (with marginal notes) and others, and by using such aids as lexicons and concordances of the Hebrew and Greek, we will be able to regain the truth concerning the eons, or ages, spoken of in the Scriptures.